panoptic-labs/docs/docs/faq/faq.md

 ## Security
 <details id="will-there-be-an-audit">
 <summary>Will there be an audit?</summary>
 Yes.
-Panoptic's smart contracts has undergone multiple audits by industry leading firms, including Cantina, Trail of Bits, Code4rena, <a href="https://panoptic.xyz/blog/openzeppelin-audits-panoptic-defi-options-protocol">OpenZeppelin</a>, <a href="https://panoptic.xyz/blog/abdk-audit-completion">ABDK</a>, <a href="https://panoptic.xyz/blog/panoptic-three-sigma-partnership">Three Sigma</a>, and <a href="https://panoptic.xyz/blog/simtopia-partnership-panoptic-defi-options">Simtopia</a>.
+Panoptic's smart contracts has undergone multiple <a href="https://panoptic.xyz/docs/security/security_audits">audits</a> by industry leading firms, including Cantina, Trail of Bits, Code4rena, OpenZeppelin, ABDK, Three Sigma, and Simtopia.
 </details>

 <details id="why-is-panoptic-oracle-free">